cadbox1/cadell.dev/content/posts/i-write-notes.md

 ![time-blocks](../assets/i-write-notes/time-blocks.png)

-Basically, I record what I did in 30 minute blocks.
-If I did two things in an hour then I separate them with a comma and if I did the same task in the next hour then I use a tilde.
-The "meeting - standup" is part of my structure because I have it everyday and I don't want to rewrite it everyday.
+If I do two things in an hour then I separate them with a comma and if I do the same task in the next hour then I use a tilde.
+The "meeting - standup" is a daily ritual so I put it into my structure so I don't have to rewrite it every day.
 At the end of the day I add up the time and record it.
 I don't include the time blocks in my Weekly Notes but I've experimented with summing up the hours.

 ## Work Tasks and Ideas